-- Soybean entry SL 979 (Northern Plan Zone) and MAUS 612 (Southern Zone) have been identified. - Application of straw mulch 5 t/ha with anti-transparent KNO3 @ 1% or MgCO3@ 5% or Glycerol @ 5% 15 days after flowering is recommended in all the zones for water stress tolerance in soybean. - Application of Sulfentrazone 48% SC (a) 360 g ai/ha (750 ml/ha) as pre-emergence herbicide is recommended in all the zones for controlling of weeds subjected to crop label claim. - Planting of soybean on Ridge and Furrow under Rice-fallow system is recommended for North Eastern and Southern Zone. - For effective management of soybean rust application of Hexaconazole (0.1%) in - combination 1% multi-nutrients is recommended. - For better management of broad spectrum diseases and insect pests following integrated approach is recommended: Seed treatment with Thiram + Carboxin (a) 2 g/kg + spray with Lamda-cyhalothrin (a) 0.05% and Hexaconazole (a) 0.1% at 45 DAS followed by second spray at 60 DAS with Hexaconazole (a) 0.1% and - Spinosad @ 0.05% and third and fourth sprays with carbendazim @ 0.1% at 70 and 85 DAS.
+- Soybean entry SL 979 (Northern Plan Zone) and MAUS 612 (Southern Zone) have been identified. - Application of straw mulch 5 t/ha with anti-transparent KNO3 @ 1% or MgCO3@ 5% or Glycerol @ 5% 15 days after flowering is recommended in all the zones for water stress tolerance in soybean. - Application of Sulfentrazone 48% SC @ 360 g ai/ha (750 ml/ha) as preemergence herbicide is recommended in all the zones for controlling of weeds subjected to crop label claim. - Planting of soybean on Ridge and Furrow under Rice-fallow system is recommended for North Eastern and Southern Zone. - For effective management of soybean rust application of Hexaconazole (0.1%) in combination 1% multi-nutrients is recommended. - For better management of broad spectrum diseases and insect pests following integrated approach is recommended: Seed treatment with Thiram + Carboxin @ 2 g/kg + spray with Lamda-cyhalothrin @ 0.05% and Hexaconazole @ 0.1% at 45 DAS followed by second spray at 60 DAS with Hexaconazole @ 0.1% and - Spinosad @ 0.05% and third and fourth sprays with carbendazim @ 0.1% at 70 and 85 DAS.

-Extension Activities of ICAR-Indian Institute of Soybean Research
+Extension activities of

-- Promotion of improved soybean production technologies through conduct of frontline demonstrations on farmers' field. - Organization of Trainers' Training Programmes for extension personnel and other stakeholders especially those involved in dissemination of improved soybean production technologies. - Organization and/or representation in the farmers' training programmes sponsored by government agencies/NGOs and Voluntary organizations actively involved in soybean sector. - Organization of training/awareness programmes for promotion of nutritional security through domestic consumption of processed soybean based products. - Organization and/or representation in Field Days and Agricultural Exhibitions. - Addressing the queries of farmers through letter/email . - Communication of Weekly Advisories on soybean crop during the crop season comprising ways and means of increasing the productivity through management of biotic and abiotic stresses using popular digital/social media tools.
+ICAR-Indian Institute of Soybean Research

-- Dissemination of timely information on soybean using electronic media particularly All India Radio & Doordarshan/Kisan Channel. - Dissemination of information on improved soybean production technologies to the farmers' group visited throughout the year.
+- Use of popular social media for dissemination and evaluation of information related to improved soybean production technologies in line with the digital era. - Promotion of improved soybean production technologies through conduct of frontline demonstrations on farmers' field. - Organization of Trainers' Training Programmes for extension personnel and other stakeholders especially those involved in dissemination of improved soybean production technologies. - Organization and/or representation in the farmers' training programmes sponsored by government agencies/NGOs and Voluntary organizations actively involved in soybean sector. - Organization of training/awareness programmes for promotion of nutritional security through domestic consumption of processed soybean based products. - Organization and/or representation in Field Days and Agricultural Exhibitions. - Addressing the queries of farmers through letter/email. - Communication of Weekly Advisories on soybean crop during the crop season comprising ways and means of increasing the productivity through management of biotic and abiotic stresses using popular digital/social media tools. - Dissemination of timely information on soybean using electronic media particularly All India Radio & Doordarshan/ Kisan Channel. - Dissemination of information on improved soybean production technologies to the farmers' group visited throughout the year.

-Distinguishing characters of notified soybean varieties
+Distinguishing characters of soybean varieties